-A33-19-4.
-Where the auditor has identified or becomes aware of a suspectsed or actual instance of non-compliance with laws andor regulations which does not give rise to a responsibilitystatutory duty under law, regulation or relevant ethical requirements to report to an appropriate authority outside the entity, the auditor considers whether the
+A33-1.
+Where the auditor has identified or suspects non-compliance with laws and regulations which does not give rise to a responsibility under law, regulation or relevant ethical requirements to report to an appropriate authority outside the entity, the auditor considers whether the matter may be one that ought to be reported in the public interest to an appropriate authority outside the entity and, where this is the case, except in the

-17 See, for example, Section 225.29 and Sections 225.33-225.36 of the IESBA Code.
+See, for example, Section 225.29 and Sections 225.33-225.36 of the IESBA Code.

-In the UK, the auditor has regard to paragraphs A33-1-A33-6 of this ISA (UK) and any specific requirements of the auditor's relevant professional body.
+In the UK, the auditor has regard to paragraphs A33-1-A33-8 of this ISA (UK) and any specific requirements of the auditor's relevant professional body.